RGBeter/Neptune/README.md

 this is not always immediately apparent.
 If you see solder balling up instead of flowing nicely, this may well be the problem.

+Tolerances of original capacitors are unknown but 20% for electrolytic and 5% for SMD types is a good rule of thumb.
+If lower is available, even better.
+Any critical tolerances will be specified on the schematic/BOM.
+Capacitor voltages are stated where known.
+0805 capacitors generally have a voltage rating of 50V or more, which is more than sufficient.

 ## Build Notes